Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * In RRF v3.4 and later there is no longer a distinction between R2 and R3; both cause an event to be created when the driver stalls.
 To handle the event, RRF calls driver-stall.g passing the stalled local driver number in param.D and the CAN address of the board concerned in param.B.
 File rehome.g is no longer used.
 If file driver-stall.g is not found then the print is paused without running pause.g and the error is reported.
+* **S parameter** For most drivers, values range from -64 to +63.
+For TMC2209 drivers (Duet 3 Mini 5+, Duet 3 Toolboard 1LC) values range from -128 to +127.
+Lower values make stall detection more sensitive.
+Values below -10 are not recommended.
+S3 is a good starting point for many motors.
 * If any of the S, F, T and R parameters are absent, the previous values for those parameters associated with the specified drivers will continue to be used.
 * If all the parameters are absent, the existing settings for the specified drive(s) will be reported.
 * See the Trinamic TMC2660 and TMC2130 datasheets for more information about the operation and limitations of motor stall detection.